LQss11/devops-pipeline/README.md

   1. **SMTP Port**: 465
   1. Finally check Test configuration by sending a test e-mail, type an email you want to test the service on then click `test configuration` -> you will receive a mail once you click it and that means the service works properly, and don't forget to save your settings.
 > ### Update (Jenkins configuration as code)
-You can alose setup the email using JCasC with a yaml file ( you can find it in `/jenkins/mailer-config.yaml`).
+You can also setup the email using JCasC with a yaml file ( you can find it in `/jenkins/mailer-config.yaml`).

-In that file you will need to setup just your email address you are going to use and the password so you can type the **email** in **plain text** but for the password you will need an encrypted password (AES-128), to do so you can simple go to:
+In that file, you will need to set up just your email address you are going to use and the password so you can type the **email** in **plain text** but for the password, you will need an encrypted password (AES-128), to do so you can simply go to:
 ```
 http://localhost:8002/script
 ```